HaydenLeBaron/mdwiki-cartographer/README.md

 ## About

-This program creates an image of a directed graph representing a vimwiki.
-This project is a work in progress.
-At the moment, the program makes certain assumptions about the markdown wiki, including:
+Creates an image of a directed graph representing the structure of a markdown wiki.
+The program makes certain assumptions about the markdown wiki, including:

 * All files in the wiki are in one directory
 * All files are .md files